Elihu-beep/neat-snake/README.md

 An AI that plays Snake game using NEAT (NeuroEvolution of Augmenting Topologies) Python library.

-The Snake game was made using Pygame and the assets where created using Aseprite.
+The Snake game was made using Pygame and the assets were created using Aseprite.

 <img src="./demo.gif" width="600">